clojurewerkz/validateur.docs/articles/getting_started.md

 ## About this guide

 This guide combines an overview of Validateur with a quick tutorial that helps you to get started with it.
-It should take about 19 minutes to read and study the provided code examples.
+It should take just a few minutes to read and study the provided code examples.
 This guide covers:

  * Features of Validateur
  * Clojure version requirement